rcprcp/ChipsList/README.md

 It works well enough, but has some rough edges -

 TODO:
-* needs to have the database code replaced or augmented with JPA/Hibernate.
+* needs to have the database code replaced or augmented with JPA/Hibernate or perhaps ORM is just an anti-pattern and we want to refactor the DB code in a different way.
 * it would be nice to snazz-up the UI with better animations; and use Fragments to re-design the UI.